Adam Hunter (footballer): Premiership

-Hunter kicked four goals against the Adelaide Crows, in the preliminary final, which help get the Eagles to a grand final rematch against the Sydney Swans.
+Hunter kicked four goals against the Adelaide Crows, in the preliminary final, which helped get the Eagles to a grand final rematch against the Sydney Swans.
 He kicked the final goal for West Coast in the 2006 Grand Final, which turned out to be the match-winner for the Eagles.

 Final years and injury

 Hunter continued his premiership form in 2007, and was regarded by some as the club's most important player, due to injuries to Chris Judd and Ben Cousins.
 Hunter once again played every game of the 2007 season.

 Due to debilitating knee and shoulder injuries, Hunter missed much of the 2008 and 2009 seasons, playing only 19 games over the two seasons, where he was played more often in the forward line.